 THE EASTERN SIDE OF THE ISLAND is dramatically different from the rest of Puerto Rico in several regards.
 It receives the brunt of the rainfall, feeding the lush rain forest of El Yunque, a tropical paradise that offers the island's best hiking.
 This is the domain, too, of high-end all-inclusive hotels, which are concentrated around Palmas del Mar in the south.
-The boating center of Fajardo is the gateway for excursions by ferry to the laid-back isles of Vieques and Culebra, which boast Puerto Rico's most sensational beaches and exquisite boutique hotels, and are fast evolving as centers for nature-focused adventure trips.
+The boating center of Fajardo is the gateway for excursions by ferry to the laid-back isles of Vieques and Culebra, which boast Puerto Rico's most sensational beaches and exausisite boutique hotels, and are fast evolvina and exquisite boutique noteis, and are rast evolving as centers for nature-focused adventure trips.